 Ubrogepant: BCRP/ABCG2 Inhibitors may increase the serum concentration of Ubrogepant.
-Management: Use an initial ubrogepant dose of 50 mg and second dose (if needed) of 50 mg when used with a BCRP inhibitor.
+Management: Use an initial ubrogepant dose of 50 mg and second dose (at least 2 hours later if needed) of 50 mg when used with a BCRP inhibitor.
 Consider therapy modification

 Voxilaprevir: OATP1B1/1B3 (SLCO1B1/1B3) Inhibitors may increase the serum concentration of Voxilaprevir.
 Avoid combination